Anadea/anadea_blog/content/posts/doctor-appointment-app-development/index.md

 #### Estimated Budget

-$20,000 - $35,000 – for a basic MVP with core functionality for patients and doctors (registration, doctor search, appointment booking, reminders, user profiles).
+* $20,000 - $35,000 – for a basic MVP with core functionality for patients and doctors (registration, doctor search, appointment booking, reminders, user profiles).

-$35,000 - $60,000 – for a more advanced version that includes an admin panel, analytics, online consultations, and EHR system integration.
+* $35,000 - $60,000 – for a more advanced version that includes an admin panel, analytics, online consultations, and EHR system integration.

-$60,000 and above – for apps with advanced features like AI symptom checkers, real-time video consultations, integration with wearable devices, complex business logic, or custom infrastructure.
+* $60,000 and above – for apps with advanced features like AI symptom checkers, real-time video consultations, integration with wearable devices, complex business logic, or custom infrastructure.

-Estimated Timeline
+#### Estimated Timeline

-5 to 8 months – typical development time for a full-scale solution for iOS, Android, and web platforms, including research, design, development, and testing.
+* 5 to 8 months – typical development time for a full-scale solution for iOS, Android, and web platforms, including research, design, development, and testing.

-3 to 4 months – to launch a well-scoped MVP, assuming a focused team and clearly defined functionality.
+* 3 to 4 months – to launch a well-scoped MVP, assuming a focused team and clearly defined functionality.

-Have a product idea or a rough concept in mind?

-We’ll help you estimate the scope of work, timeline, and budget – and suggest ways to optimize costs without compromising on quality.
+{{< advert_with_cta title="Have a product idea or a rough concept in mind?" description="We’ll help you estimate the scope of work, timeline, and budget – and suggest ways to optimize costs without compromising on quality." button="Contact us" url="https://anadea.info/contacts" >}}

-Step #6.
+### Step #6.
 Guarantee Thorough Testing Before Launch

 Before launching the doctor appointment application to production, it’s essential to make sure everything works reliably and predictably.
 In healthcare, there’s no room for errors – especially when it comes to scheduling, payments, or access to personal data.